New Rochelle Love Triangle Slasher Case Draws a Big Gun from DC: Billy Martin | Talk of the Sound

 His notable past clients have included NBA stars Allen Iverson, Jayson Williams and Juwan Howard.
 Boxer Riddick Bowe, Senator Larry Craig and former Atlanta mayor Bill Campbell￼, NFL star Michael Vick in his dog-fighting case, Monica Lewinsky’s mother and Chandra Levy’s parents.

-Appearing remotely before New Rochelle City Court Judge Jared Rice was Alika Crew, who did not have permission to appear remotely via Skype, along with two attorneys from Barnes & Thornburg, Martin and Robert Boller from the firm’s New York Office.
+Appearing remotely before New Rochelle City Court Judge Jared Rice was Alika Crew, who did not have permission to appear remotely via Skype, along with her attorneys from Barnes & Thornburg, Martin and Robert Boller from the firm’s New York Office.
 Rice admonished Crew for her failure to appear but allowed the hearing to proceed.

-The first order of business was for the court to approve Crew’s decision to change layers from the attorney who represented her doing her arraignment.
+The first order of business was for the court to approve Crew’s decision to change lawyers from the attorney who represented her during her arraignment.
 Martin will file a Pro hac vice motion to be approved to practice law in New York for the Crew case but Rice granted him verbal approval for today’s hearing.

 Rice approved two Orders of Protection for two witnesses, Frank Ward and Denise Ward, whose properties share a back yard.
-Crew is not allowed to communicate with the Ward’s in any way and when she runs or walks in the neighborhood she cannot take a route that goes
+Crew is not allowed to communicate with the Ward’s in any way and when she runs or walks in the neighborhood she cannot take a route that goes past their house on Hillandale.

 Crew was ordered to surrender any firearms in her possession.